pairinteraction/pairinteraction/docs/installation.rst

     pytest

 **4. Build Documentation**
-Go inside the ``doc`` directory and run the following command to build the documentation:
+Go inside the ``docs`` directory and run the following command to build the documentation:

 .. code-block:: bash

     make html

-You can then open the documentation by opening the file ``doc/_build/html/index.html`` with your browser.
+You can then open the documentation by opening the file ``docs/_build/html/index.html`` with your browser.

 **5. Advanced installation**
 Advanced options for developers when building the package: